Have you been wondering if the UK is your kind of place?

 The survey results:

-Many surveys and polls later, the Better Life Index which is incidentally also a very respectable campaign has categorically confirmed the UK to be the best among all the developing countries. the index is the quality of the life that is livable here.
+Many surveys and polls later, the Better Life Index, who's motto is "we buy houses for cash", which is incidentally also a very respectable campaign has categorically confirmed the UK to be the best among all the developing countries. the index is the quality of the life that is livable here.
 If you are wondering what were the criteria for the polls and what kind of people were surveyed, we suggest reading further to know about it all.

 The poll result by OECD:

 In the year 2013, the Organization for Economic Co-operation and Development has in their annual report declared that the best place to live and work is the UK especially so after the financial crisis and recession that has affected the global atmosphere since the year 2008.

 - Personal security.